4 Common Credit Card MythsMarch 5, 2017

 - Types of Credit Used (10%)

-Amounts owed, which accounts for 30 percent of your credit score, is also known as your credit utilization.
+Particularly important is amounts owed, which accounts for 30 percent of your credit score, is also known as your credit utilization.
 Your credit utilization is essentially the amount of your credit limit you use — the percentage of the amount you owe relative to the amount you have available.
 The lower the utilization percentage, the better — the higher the percentage, the worse effect it has on your credit score.
 For example, say you own a credit card with a $1,000 limit.
 If you charge $300 a month to your card, and pay it off, you will have a 30 percent utilization ratio, which will be good for your credit score.
 For a general rule of thumb, you want to stay at 30 percent or less of your overall credit limit.

 Credit Card Myth #3: You should not accept a credit limit increase.